 Meter “Out-of-Range” Report.

 This report is tied to the division’s automated fuel network system, which analyzes each individual transaction as it actually occurs.
 With the “meter out-of-range” report, the division monitors actual odometer readings downloaded from the previous day’s fuel transactions.
 The module’s functionality allows fleet employees to comment when operators or agencies are contacted and features a “click” button to indicate that the bad mileage incident has been resolved.
 The report also shows detailed information about each transaction and the nature of the problem to be investigated.
-These electronic tools have allowed DFO to demonstrate continuous improvement the last four years.
+These electronic tools have allowed DFO to demonstrate continuous improvement in the last four years.
 This improvement comes by properly maintaining and replacing vehicles in a timely manner.
 Maintenance costs in the division have been reduced by more than $1 million since 2000 (Figure 4).

 As a result, every DFO statistical benchmark indicates significant improvement, which ultimately results in cost reductions and savings passed on to customers.
 One of the biggest problems in managing fleet vehicle assets has virtually been eliminated.
 This process improvement has also increased driver awareness/responsibility, agency accountability, and overall efficiency relating to maintaining accurate mileage fleet-wide.
 Figure 5 demonstrates the effectiveness of this customer process and its effect on the overall reductions in errant meter readings.